 Literally everything is turned off.
 My phone never buzzes to tell me there is an exciting new show on Netflix or that my Amazon.com package just left the warehouse.
 And after a week of this, I found I stopped hating my smartphone and actually began to view it as a useful tool again.

-canadian pharmacy online no prescription Delete Social Media Apps
+Delete Social Media Apps

 I deleted virtually all social media years ago.
 I had a moment of truth when I looked down at my watch and realized I had just wasted two hours of a would-have-been productive day looking at pictures of fat people I went to high school with.
 I barely knew them in high school, before they let themselves go.
 So why did I just waste two hours of my life looking at photos of their trip to Cancun?